xenondevs/Docs/docs/nova/addon/worldgen/features/placed-feature.md

 :   A list of placement modifiers.
 See [Placement Modifiers](#placement-modifiers) for more information.

-Here's an example of minecraft's large diamond ore placed feature:
+Here's an example of Minecraft's large diamond ore placed feature:

 ```json title="ore_diamond_large.json"
 {